 Stainless Steel Bolts and Stainless Steel Nuts

 These are often the worst offenders for galling.
 Some believe this is due to their having a softer material and high alloy content.
-We don’t have great information on stainless steel fasters are more susceptible to galling, but we see it a lot in the field.
+We don’t have great information showing stainless steel fasteners being more susceptible to galling, but we see it a lot in the field.

 NOTE: You should always lubricate PTFE coated studs because at preloads of 30,000 psi or more, the coating will tear off and you will lose your corrosion resistance.
 Applying anti-seize to the fastener will help protect the stud.